 We know how important it is for you to land your dream job.
-This is why Ottawa University helps you gain the skills employers are looking for to help them meet the goals of their organization.
-It isn’t just about learning industry skills anymore because soft skills are needed to succeed in almost any role.
+This is why Ottawa University wants to help you know what employers are looking for to help them meet the goals of their organization.
+It isn’t just about learning the industry anymore because soft skills are needed to succeed in almost any role.

-So, what are soft skills exactly?
-Generally, they can be defined as the less tangible skills related to an individual’s personality traits that determine the way they act and interact with others.
+Generally, they can be thought of as the less tangible abilities related to an individual’s personality traits that determine the way they act and interact with others.
 In a nutshell, they are our hard-earned and continuously cultivated human-to-human skills.

-Do you possess the soft skills desired by employers?
+Do you possess the top soft skills desired by employers?
 If not, then perhaps furthering your education is necessary to acquire them for a career transition.
-Let’s find out by exploring the top 10 soft skills employers are looking for in 2021.
+Let’s find out by exploring the top 10 soft skills employers are looking for in 2022.

 Adaptability helps us be flexible and manage change.
 It is the number one quality employers are looking for in a new hire.
 Many of us don’t do well with change but learning to adapt to ever-changing demands and goals in the workplace with a positive, problem-solving attitude will make you an invaluable asset to your employer.
 It will also help you stay relevant in your role, so you remain an asset long into the future.

 “It’s all about good communication.”
 Sometimes things become a cliché for good reason – they’re true.
 However, there are many facets to effective communication – intentional listening, proper body language, clear and appropriate verbal interactions, well-crafted written correspondence, thoughtful questions, even choosing to communicate at all.
 So, this little “power skill” packs a big punch when it comes to job success.
 If you need some help in this department, or even want to consider making this a career path, furthering your education with Ottawa University’s Bachelor’s in Communications degree can open up a wide array of job opportunities.